TomerFi/switcher_webapi/README.md

 </br>

 ### Exceptions
-Unless unhandled, all excptions will return a json object in response body:
+Unless unhandled, all exceptions will return a json object in response body:
 ```json
 {
   "successful": false,